Timothy Lyons, born 1852, died 1923

 Mary J. 3 born Peckham

 1892.
-His mother, Catherine Lyons, is admitted to St. Olaves Infirmary 4/3/1892 and there till 30/5/1892, reason given as 'own request'.
-On 10/8/1892 she is admitted to St. Olaves Workhouse, reason given as 'sons neglect', sons being listed as Michael of 12 Curlew St. and he, Timothy, & Stephen of unknown address.
+His mother, Catherine Lyons, is admitted to St. Olaves Infirmary 4/3/1892 and remains there till 30/5/1892, reason for leaving given as 'own request'.
+On 10/8/1892 she is admitted to St. Olaves Workhouse, reason given as 'sons neglect', sons being listed as Michael of 12 Curlew St. and he, Timothy, & Stephen of unknown addresses.
 She is discharged from there on 18/8/1892.
 Then on 22/8/1892 she is admitted to St.Peters House, Lambeth, run by the Little Sisters of the Poor.
 She lives there for 10 years until her death in 1902.
-So, it would appear that he, Timothy, took no care of / had no contact with, her from 1892 or before, even though he would appear to have had a steady job as a leather/skin warehouseman through 1891 & was living in 3 rooms..
+So, it would appear that he, Timothy, took no care of / had no contact with, her from 1892 or before, even though he would appear to have had a steady job as a leather/skin warehouseman throughout 1891 & was living in 3 rooms.
+On the other hand he was moving around an awful lot until he settled for 10 years in Wilds Rents from 1897.
 But he must have kept in contact with brother Michael, as their 2 sons, William John & Stephen Patrick, were friends c1915-1930.

 1894.
 Tower Bridge was opened.
-There is a family story, told by his grandson, Francis, to his daughter Hazel and to his granddaughter Alice Richardson, that a reward was offered for the first person to dive off the bridge on its opening day.
+There is a family story, told by his grandson, Francis Lyons, to his daughter Hazel and to his granddaughter Alice Richardson, that a reward was offered for the first person to dive off the bridge on its opening day.

 1901 Census.
-Living at 9 Wilds Rents Bermondsey, in 4 rooms, 1 other family in the house.
+Timothy Lyons, 48, living at 9 Wilds Rents Bermondsey, in 4 rooms, 1 other family in the house.

 Timothy S. 48 Dock Labourer b.Bermondsey